robotzero1/tatum-metamask-demo/README.md

 https://user-images.githubusercontent.com/60509953/154858691-3d4e2993-72c4-4b39-aa0d-dd3fc1cb14d2.mp4

-It's not a finished application but the code should help understand the process of creating an NFT from taking a payment, setting up the NFT image+data and minting the NFT.
+It's not a complete application but the code should help understand the process of creating an NFT from taking a payment, setting up the NFT image+data and minting the NFT.

 To keep things simple and avoid storing private keys anywhere it uses a two step payment system where the payment and gas fees are two separate transactions.